isisaddons/isis-app-todoapp/README.md

         ...
     }

 You can try out either implementation by commenting in/out the `@DomainService` for these two implementations.
-(Isis does not - yet - provide a way to switch dynamically implementations).
+(Apache Isis does not - yet - provide a way to switch dynamically implementations).

 Type-safe queries have several advantages over JDOQL: they're type-safe (obviously!) and involve less code overall.
 But there are some downsides too.
 Arguably they are a little harder to understand than the free-form JDOQL string).
 Perhaps more significantly, they complicate the project somewhat: the repository implementation must reside in the "down-stream" `domrepo` module, because of the dependency on the `QToDoItem` class that is only generated in the "process-classes" phase of the Maven lifecycle; ie after the code has been compiled.

 ## Feature Toggles

-The application uses the Isis addons' [togglz module](http://github.com/isisaddons/isis-module-togglz) to determine whether (as discussed above) to use JDOQL or typesafe queries to query the database.
+The application uses the Apache Isis Addons' [togglz module](http://github.com/isisaddons/isis-module-togglz) to determine whether (as discussed above) to use JDOQL or typesafe queries to query the database.

 Just a single feature toggle is defined, as an enum: